 Ready to reclaim more VAT?

 Contact our partner VAT IT today

 A Fully Digital Partnership

 VAT IT & Rydoo’s partnership represents the epitome of tax reclaim automation.
 VAT IT’s technology, Value-Added Tax Cloud, integrates with Rydoo to pull the expense data; using OCR on the data and the invoice images, VAT IT ensures compliance and prepares claims to tax authorities.
-VAT IT’s account managers, many of whom are chartered accountants, use business intelligence tools developed by machine learning to proactively identify missed reclaim opportunities that can be maximised.
-And because Rydoo and VAT IT have gone digital, we can still provide the full range of services while working from home during social isolation.
+VAT IT’s account managers, many of whom are chartered accountants, use business intelligence tools developed by machine learning to proactively identify missed reclaim opportunities that can be maximized.
+And because Rydoo and VAT IT has gone digital, we can still provide the full range of services while working from home during social isolation.

 How to Start the VAT Reclaim Process

 VAT IT’s driving mission is to help businesses find cash opportunities through indirect tax reclaim, and streamline the otherwise-complex process.
 We encourage all businesses looking for ways to bolster their cash flows over the next few months to enquire about VAT reclaim.
 Your Rydoo Customer Success Manager will be able to assist you with getting in touch with VAT IT, and the VAT reclaim process can be started directly from the Rydoo platform.
 What’s even better?
 VAT IT’s fees are only charged once we successfully get you your VAT refund.